tannerrj/crossfire-traffic-headliner/README.md

 ## Installation

-It is helpful to have `git` installed to download all the related code for `Crossfire Traffic Headliner`
+It is helpful to have `git` installed to download all the related code for `Crossfire Traffic Headliner`.

 ### Requirements

-The script requires `awk` and `git` to be installed
+The script requires `awk` and `git` to be installed.

 ## Guidelines